Pink-Crab/Enqueue/README.md

 ![alt text](https://img.shields.io/badge/PHPStan-level%208-brightgreen.svg?style=flat " ")

-The PinkCrab Enqueue calss allows for a clean and chainable alternative for enqueuing scripts and styles in WordPress.
+The PinkCrab Enqueue class allows for a clean and fluent alternative for enqueuing scripts and styles in WordPress.

 To install
 ```bash
 composer require pinkcrab/enqueue
 ```

 ## Version ##
-**Release 1.1.0**
+**Release 1.2.0**

-** At present this class doesnt support BC in regards named properties in PHP8.
-Argument names may change, although we have made this so most methods take a single or no properites at all. **